pauljrowland/DC-Doctor/README.md

 # **DCDoctor**

-This is designed to be a script which is run automatically as a scheduled task on Domain Controllers to check their integrity and log any detected issues.
+DCDoctor is designed to be run automatically as a scheduled task on Domain Controllers to check their integrity and log any detected issues, however can also be run in an Administrative PowerShell Window to achieve the same results.
-The script will always create a log, however if it finds any errors or issues - it will also create an error log and E-Mail to the user explaining the problem.
+The script will always create a log file, however if it finds any errors or issues - it will create an error log and E-Mail to the user explaining the problem (if configured).

-There is a ***DCDoctor_Settings.conf*** which is placed with the ***DCDoctor.ps1***.
-Parameters in this fie will over-write the defaults specified in the script.
-You do not need this .conf file to be present, however any changes you make within the main script will be overwritten when you update.
+DCDoctor requires PowerShell v2.0 however for best results - please ensure you are using at least PowerShell v5.0 as some checks will be skipped on older versions.

 ## Installation Guide: